tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull_and_rom_walk_into_a_bar.md

 Here is the final challenge before moving onto lesson 03.

 The first incarnation of the iconic apple logo was rainbow-coloured (although the bands are incorrectly ordered).
-You will recreate this in Processing.

-<figure>
-  <img src="{{ site.url }}/img/pitl02/apple.png" />
-</figure>

 One common rumour around the bite involves computer pioneer, Alan Turing -- a man who is widely considered to be the father of theoretical computer science and artificial intelligence.
 Among his many accomplishments, Turing managed to crack the Enigma cypher used to encrypt Nazi communications during World War II.
 When authorities discovered in 1952 that he was gay, Turing was forced to undergo hormonal treatment.
 Two years later he was found dead, having committed suicide by biting into a poisoned apple.

+You will recreate the logo in Processing, such that the final result looks this:

+<figure>
+  <img src="{{ site.url }}/img/pitl02/apple.png" />
+</figure>

 Create a new sketch and save it as "apple_logo".
 Within a "data" sub-folder, add the grid.png image, along with this apple.png file: